AaronFromTroy/ClassMapApp/README.md

 The "App Overview" section intends to be a high level description of your app.
 Think of what you might want to know if considering a purchase in an app store.
 -->

 # The following video shows ClassMap as it was when it was originally submitted into Pearson's national coding contest.
 We made several changes after making finalist in the competition.
-The UI was completely redone and several features were added, including a slide in flash card feature and new node type.
+The UI was completely redone and several features were added, including a slide-in flash card feature and new node type.
 I will try to upload updated images or a video in the future.

 [![ClassMap](https://img.youtube.com/vi/ExpJavVUKfE/0.jpg)](https://www.youtube.com/watch?v=ExpJavVUKfE)